Facilities Opening Up!

 Train Depot & Train Car

 The Santa Fe Depot is one of the oldest buildings in the city.
 It was originally located on West Grand between Quince and Spruce and was the hub of the community for decades.
 Moved to this location in 1984, the Depot is now our main museum, which includes the railroad office and waiting room as well as displays of Native American heritage, early Escondido agriculture, and the development of Escondido as a town.
 The railroad car, #92, was built by the Pullman Company in the 1920s.
 The interior has been restored to include passenger seats and a mailroom, but the main display is an H-O scale model railroad that depicts the original 22-mile route from Oceanside to Escondido.
-The Train Depot and Train Car are open to tour at no charge Tuesday - Thursday and Saturday.
-Due to limited staffing, hours are subject to change; please call ahead to confirm that we will be open when you wish to visit.
+The Train Depot is open to tour at no charge on Saturdays 1-4:00 pm.
+The Train Car will remain closed temporarily.